 Rainbow Hospice: A Community of Tradition

 Rainbow Hospice and Palliative Care is a registered 501(c)(3) non-profit organization that provides comfort and dignity for individuals dealing with advanced, complex illness.
 We are proud to be one of the oldest and largest non-profit organizations serving Chicagoland.
 Our organization extends that comfort to support bereaved loved ones of Rainbow patients and community members in both the greater Chicagoland area and in the Champaign-Urbana area.
 Rainbow Hospice and Palliative Care currently serves twelve counties in Illinois: Cook, DuPage, Kane, Lake, McHenry, Will, Champaign, DeWitt, Douglas, Ford, Iroquios, Piatt and Vermillion.

 Through its services, staff, volunteers, bereavement programs and LIFE Institute for Learning, Rainbow Hospice offers support that enables people to live with dignity and hope while coping with loss and the end of life.

-Rainbow Hospice received re-accreditation from the Community Health Accreditation Program (CHAP) — the independent, non-profit accrediting body for community-based health organization — in 2009.
+Rainbow Hospice has been accredited by the Community Health Accreditation Program (CHAP) — the independent, non-profit accrediting body for community-based health organization — since 2006.
 This voluntary accreditation process assures patients and the community that Rainbow Hospice exceeds the highest standards in home health care.

 Rainbow Hospice and Palliative Care: Here to Help